Geothermal Heating and Cooling Installation St Louis MO

 Cost Related Disadvantages of Geothermal HVAC in St Louis

 - GT systems are not cheap to install.
 The average installation in the St Louis market ranges anywhere from $20,000-$30,000 due to costs associated with digging and installing.
-However we always try to communicate to St Louis homeowners that this is an investment in your home and at Vitt Heating and Cooling we offer financing to qualified customers.
+However we always try to communicate to St Louis homeowners that this is an investment in your home.
 So while the cost upfront can seem like a lot of money, we like to consider it a long term investment.

 Logistical Disadvantages of Geothermal Heating and Cooling for St Louis Homes

 - Horizontal loop systems are known to be the most effective and efficient residential GT heating systems.
 This can make it difficult to install on homes with smaller yards or within close proximity to other structures.
 Understanding the landscape of your property can be a make or break component when weighing the idea of a geothermal system for your home.
 One advantage of living in St Louis is that property size per home is much higher in this market than it is in other markets that have higher energy costs, so this is one of the few counter advantages St Louis has compared to other similar sized cities.

 Below are some of the ground to air heat pump systems we would recommend researching if you are considering a geothermal system in St Louis.